ericallanwest/ericallanwest.github.io/README.md

 - Builds on past experience as Catawba Mountain Ridgerunner for the [Appalachian Trail Conservancy](https://appalachiantrail.org/our-work/conservation/education-and-outreach/about-the-appalachian-trail-ridgerunner-program/) in 2012 and 2015.

 **Great Smoky Mountains 900 Miler Club** (2019-2022)
 - Successful completion of all official hiking trails in the Smokies.
-(See my Smokies repo for details.)
+(See my [smokies](https://completingthemap.com/smokies/) repository for details.)

 **European Long-Distance Trails** (2006)
 - Successful self-supported backpacking trips on world-renowned hiking trails such as the Pennine Way (England), West Highland Way and Southern Upland Way (Scotland), GR20 (Corsica), and the Tour du Mont Blanc (Switzerland, Italy, France).